EnixCoda/Gitako/README.md

 ### Issues

-Any bug report or suggestions are welcomed, feel free to draft a [issue](https://github.com/EnixCoda/Gitako/issues/)!
+Any bug report or feature requests are welcomed, feel free to draft a [issue](https://github.com/EnixCoda/Gitako/issues/)!